-National environmental standards are regulations issued under sections 43 of the Resource Management Act and can apply regionally or nationally (although all current National Environmental Standards apply nationally).
+National environmental standards (NES) are regulations issued under section 43 of the Resource Management Act and can apply regionally or nationally (although all current National Environmental Standards apply nationally).
 This page explains why we have national environmental standards, and links to current standards in effect and standards in development.

 National environmental standards and what they are used for

-NESs can prescribe technical standards, methods or other requirements for land use and subdivision, use of the coastal marine area and beds of lakes and rivers, water take and use, discharges, or noise.
+They can prescribe technical and non-technical standards, methods or other requirements for land use and subdivision, use of the coastal marine area and beds of lakes and rivers, water take and use, discharges, or noise.
 Each regional, city or district council must enforce the same standard.
-In some circumstances where specified in the NES, councils can impose stricter standards.
+In some circumstances where specified in the NES, councils can impose stricter or more lenient standards.

 National environmental standards in effect